-You will experience your guinea pig swimming if you decide to bath them.
+You will experience your guinea pig swimming if you decide to bathe them.
 If a guinea pig doesn’t start swimming, you can teach them.

 Is Swimming in a Bathtub or a Pool a Good Idea for Guinea Pigs?

 Guinea pigs usually don’t like swimming, and it’s something that they will not do on their own.
-They can swim only if their life is at risk for survival.
-It is of extreme importance to remember this fact while keeping a guinea pig that is accustomed to living in a dry environment.
-They find the bathing and swimming activities traumatic.
-Taking all of this information into consideration, it is not a smart idea to put a guinea pig into a bathtub full of water.
+They will swim only if their life is at risk for survival.
+It is important to remember this fact while keeping a guinea pig accustomed to living in a dry environment.

 Forcing Guinea Pig to Swim Isn’t a Good Idea

-Some of the guinea pigs do enjoy bathing, but most of them don’t.
+Some guinea pigs enjoy bathing, but most of them don’t.
 If you believe that the guinea pig might like water, you can use the bathtub, but you need to be very careful because the bathtub shouldn’t be huge.

-Fill water in the bathtub to a level that it stays below their full legs.
-They don’t like getting a bath often, but if guinea pig enjoys the water, then you can go for a small bathtub where a guinea pig can enjoy some swimming time.
+To do this, fill water in the bathtub to a level that it stays below their full legs.
+They don’t like getting a bath often, but if a guinea pig enjoys the water, you can go for a small bathtub where a guinea pig can enjoy some swimming time.

-Swimming is a therapy for guinea pigs who have weak or stiff joints.
+Moreover, swimming is a therapy for guinea pigs who have weak or stiff joints.
 So, introducing them to water slowly in a bathtub is a great idea.
-Observe their reaction, and if they are getting stressed by water, you can take them out.
+You must observe their reaction, and if they are getting stressed by water, you can take them out.

 Research: Do Pet Guinea Pigs Enjoy Swimming?